qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-deep-learning-review.md

     <small><i>Left</i>: Input image. <i>Right</i>: It's semantic segmentation. <a href="http://host.robots.ox.ac.uk/pascal/VOC/voc2012/segexamples/index.html">Source.</a></small>
 </p>

-Apart from recognising the bike and the person riding it, we also have to delineate the boundaries of each object.
+Apart from recognizing the bike and the person riding it, we also have to delineate the boundaries of each object.
 Therefore, unlike classification, we need dense pixel-wise predictions from our models.

 [VOC2012](http://host.robots.ox.ac.uk/pascal/VOC/voc2012/) and [MSCOCO](http://mscoco.org/explore/) are the most important datasets for semantic segmentation.